Grab this free printable Earth Day Scavenger Hunt activity and inspire kids to learn more about our environment!

-Today’s activitiy combines both fun and learning like so many of our scavenger hunts for kids!
-When most of us were young, environmental issues weren’t as well discussed or researched — now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the Earth.
+Today’s activity combines both fun and learning like so many of our scavenger hunts for kids!
+When most of us were young, environmental issues weren’t as well discussed or researched.
+Now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the environment.

 So we created an Earth Day Scavenger Hunt that mixes both the how’s & why’s of choosing to ‘go green’!

 The goal of this Earth Day activity is to not only find the items listed but also discuss how they relate to being Eco-friendly.
 We’re including links to Earth Day activities along with affiliate links for items items we’ve found useful when discussing the topic.
 Plus a FREE printable for you too!